-Jen Zollner recently discovered a rural treasure, Harry Forbes.
-Harry is 103 years old as of April 11, 2021 and is a wealth of information about local rural history with a wicked sense of humour!
+Jen Zollner discovered a rural treasure, Harry Forbes.
+Harry was 103 years old (as of April 11, 2021) and a wealth of information about local rural history with a wicked sense of humour!

 Harry has written five books that document his early life on the farm, the lives and challenges of Indigenous people and other topics that are important to rural history in Southern Alberta and Saskatchewan.